What is a Broken Christian?

 Broken Christian sounds like two words, but I have placed them together to coin a term.
 That term, “broken Christian,” represents a condition.

-The condition is defined by identifying as a Christian while continually being hampered by issues such as addictions, anger, anxiety, depression, poor self-worth, perfectionism, or marriage or chronic relationship failures.
+The condition is defined by identifying as a Christian while continually being hampered by issues such as addictions, anger, anxiety, depression, perfectionism, poor self-worth, difficulty forgiving, chronic relationship issues, and more.

-Not all Christians who experience some of those issues are broken Christians.
-I need to spend a little time with an individual to see if along with the presenting problem(s) there are also specific patterns.
+Not all Christians who experience some of those problems are broken Christians.
+I need to spend a little time with an individual to see if there are also specific patterns along with the presenting problem(s).

 That said, the vast majority of people I have worked to help in over 30+ years have been classic broken Christians.

-What we can say is that most broken Christians often attend church or perhaps a Bible study.
+Most broken Christians often attend church or perhaps a Bible study.
 They pray and may be involved in some form of Christian service or outreach.
-However, they still suffer some or even all of the issues I have described.
+However, they still suffer from some or even all of the issues I have described.

 Also, I’ve encountered Church leaders who are broken Christians.
 They’ve only mastered a way of living that allows them to continue in their leadership position while they secretly suffer.